elasticio/elasticio.github.io/_guides/defining_execution_frequency_for_flows.md

 The *Scheduling tab* consists of the *Cron Expression* section and the *Next Occurrences* one.

 Specify the necessary value into the *Minute field* that is under the *Cron Expression* title.
 For example, we want to restart the flow every minute, so we type in the following `*/1` value.
-The *Next Occurrences* section represents the result.
+The *Next Occurrences* section represents the expected result.
 Check the screenshot below.

 ![Scheduling](/assets/img/developer-guide/cron/scheduling.png "Scheduling")